 When on the search for a Dj for your wedding or other event there are some key items to consider.
 First and foremost you want a professional.
 Your Dj should be fully insured , should have some form of a contract, be able to provide not only reviews but references to past clients.
 Price is and always will be the deciding factor but it should not be the only one.
 A low priced Dj is not always bad and a high priced DJ is not always good.
 Make sure you do your homework and that before hiring a Dj or other vendor meet with a few ,ask questions, and above all don't rush.
 Ask questions.
-Below is a lost and my answers to some questions you may want to ask.
+Below is a list of some of the most common questions and my answers.
+Some may pertain to you some might not

 What makes you different from your competitors?

-All DJ are different and have a different style.
+All DJs are different and have a different style.
 I think what makes me different is I am very

 flexible and give 110% to every event.
 I recognize that I am there to make your day go as smooth